Notes From the Road.

-A recent trip through part of the heartland of America, talking and listening to people in KANSAS, IOWA, NEBRASKA, MISSOURI.
-I made some discoveries and realized how important this project is.
-There will be posts here shortly!
+On a trip through part of the heartland of America, talking and listening to people in KANSAS, IOWA, NEBRASKA, MISSOURI, I made some discoveries and realized how important this project is.

 A road trip through the heartland of America will open your eyes and perhaps open your mind a bit.
 While I caught some great conversations on video, I had some off the record one's as well.
 I ran into a fellow named Gerry in Williamsburg Kansas sitting on a chair in the shade of a loading dock next to an abandoned grain elevator.
 A rural scene strait out of a classic novel.
 The only sound was the wind blowing and a piece of tin rattling that was loose on the abandoned elevator.
 I walked up and said hi.
 He eyed me for a minute and then asked where I was from.
 When I told him Seattle, he asked what I was doing there, implying that not a lot of people pass through this place, and told me this is fly over country and most folks around these parts like it that way.
 Adding that "a lot of you people think you know everything".

 I told him I didn't and that was why I was there talking to him.
 We had a great conversation.
 He appreciated what I was doing and expressed a genuine interest, however, he would not be photographed or talk on camera.
 He then shared a very personal thing with me that brought a tear to both of us and I knew that we had bonded.
 I think we will both remember the conversation and meeting.